 Repsol SA sued Bank of New York Mellon Corp.
-(BK) for more than $50 million for failing to carry out voting instructions in the election of the board of YPF SA (YPFD), Argentina’s largest oil company.
+(BK:US) for more than $50 million for failing to carry out voting instructions in the election of the board of YPF SA (YPFD), Argentina’s largest oil company.

 Argentina seized 51 percent of YPF in April from Repsol, Spain’s largest oil producer, as President Cristina Fernandez de Kirchner’s government seeks to halt declining oil output and stem fuel imports that doubled to $9.4 billion last year.
 YPF in June appointed a 17-member board, with Repsol representative Luis Garcia del Rio as the sole minority-stakeholder member.